-Catalonia's independence standoff: How we got here and what comes next
+Catalonia's independence standoff: How we got here, what comes next

-The standoff over Catalonia has plunged one of the European Union's biggest countries into a deep political crisis.
+The standoff over Catalonia, the richest of Spain's 17 regions, has plunged one of the European Union's biggest countries into its worst political crisis since the restoration of democracy in the 1970s.

 Here's what we know about what comes next and how we got here.